Text size

 On January 24, 2025, we co-hosted a seminar titled "Women in IP Meet Up 25" in collaboration with the Japan Intellectual Property Association (JIPA) DE&I Society Working Group and the Japan Patent Attorneys Association DE&I Promotion Committee.

-This seminar highlighted the challenges that the intellectual property (IP) field must address from a gender perspective in order to foster innovation.
+This seminar highlighted the challenges that the IP field must address from a gender perspective in order to foster innovation.
 By focusing on "IP x Women," we aimed to gain new insights into achieving a more diverse career landscape.
 The event featured a keynote speech by an instructor from the Japan Business Federation and a panel discussion with role models—both men and women—who have built successful careers in the IP industry.

-The speakers shared the appeal and fulfillment of working in the IP field and exchanged ideas on the direction needed to further promote women's participation and expand the reach of intellectual property.
+The speakers shared the appeal and fulfillment of working in the IP field and exchanged ideas on the direction needed to further promote women's participation and expand the reach of IP.
 Approximately 60 participants attended in person, while around 55 joined online -thereby bringing together a diverse group of IP industry professionals.
 Attendees were able to reaffirm the attractiveness and significance of careers in IP, while identifying challenges in their immediate environments and learning tips for addressing such issues.

 Photo - Opening Remarks by Ms. Tamura, Director-General , Trial and Appeal Department